|Administrative Workshop, AGM and Trade Show||Operator Workshop||Trade Show Vendors Registration|

 Cost for the Administrative Workshop is $150 for members/$200 for non-members.
 To register manually please print out the Registration Form 2019 and mail it to the address on the form along with a check.

 If you plan to travel to our conference ahead of time, we are hosting a Meet and Greet in the lounge from 7:00pm-9:00pm, Wednesday, April 3rd.
 Appetizers are courtesy of CWSA.

 Staying overnight?
 Coast Bastion has reserved a block of rooms under our name.
 Please call 1-800-716-6199 to reserve your room.

-Along with our regular door prizes during the Trade Show, CWSA members with 100 connections or less will be entered into a draw for one free Operator Course to be taken in 2019.
+As we did last year, along with our regular door prizes during the Trade Show, CWSA members with 100 connections or less will be entered into a draw for one free Operator Course to be taken in 2020.
 The winner will be announced at the AGM.

 Coastal Water Suppliers Association is pleased to offer the opportunity for water operators to acquire valuable CEU’s locally.

 Operator Courses (April 4-5) 8-4:00

 Thursday: Disinfecting and Sampling of Small Water Systems.
 Instructor: Bernie Morris.
 This is a one-day training seminar to provide water system operators with an understanding of technical issues, underlying risk and best practices that apply to proper disinfection and quality assurance for drinking water systems serving population under 10,000.
 Based on real experiences and practical perspectives of operators involved in the provision of good quality potable water, the primary focus is on identifying risks, disinfection techniques, sampling protocol and programs, water quality complaint investigation, emergency management and administration.
 Information is based on AWWA and government sources, and is recommended for operators regardless of experience.